bajamircea/bajamircea.github.io/_posts/2015-11-01-dependency-injection-templates.markdown

 The need to have a place where the dependencies are instantiated is a mixed blessing.
 On one side it introduces another layer.

-Sometimes this layer is usefull, e.g. what if we wanted to decompose the `house` class differently?
+Sometimes this layer is useful, e.g. what if we wanted to decompose the `house` class differently?
 What if we wanted it to have a `kitchen` and a `living_room`, but the two rooms share the same `door`.
 Having a place where dependencies are created allows us to create a `door` then each room (and pass